ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Methodology

 During the search process, our objective is to evaluate the consistency and quality of the video at each step, using these insights to guide subsequent searches, as illustrated in Fig.~\ref{fig:teaser} (c).
 The evaluation of each search step, defined as applying an action $a_t$ to the state $\bm{s}_t$, is performed by a reward function $r_t = \Phi(s_t, a_t) \in \mathbb{R}$.
-Below, we elaborate on the specific design of this reward function. \\ \textbf{One-Step Denoising.} Throughout our evaluation process, the actions in the MDP sample initial noises, which is typically Gaussian noise.
-Therefore, it is difficult to assess.
-A key challenge arises from the difficulty of directly assessing this initial noises.
+Below, we elaborate on the specific design of this reward function.

+\textbf{One-Step Denoising.} Throughout our evaluation process, the actions in the MDP sampling initial noises, which is typically Gaussian, are difficult to assess.
 To address this, we propose a one-step evaluation approach.
 Specifically, we utilize the $\text{predicted } {\hat{v}_{\tau_0}}$ component from Eq.~\ref{equ:ddim_reverse} above as the target for evaluation.
 The detailed formulation is presented as:

-Our evaluation method leverages a single DDIM step to accurately and efficiently assess the initial noise.
-In contrast to the original brute-force approach, which fully denoises the initial noises into a clear video, our technique is less computationally intensive, though it may yield suboptimal results.
-The brute-force method, while thorough, requires significant computational resources, rendering it impractical for scaling to long video generation.
+Our method uses a single DDIM step to efficiently evaluate initial noise, unlike the resource-heavy brute-force approach that fully denoises it into clear video.
+While less intensive, our technique may produce suboptimal results and is more practical for scaling to long video generation.

-\textbf{Consistency Reward.} After obtaining an evaluable object, we need to design a long-term reward to evaluate the overall consistency of the video and prevent the accumulation of errors.
+\textbf{Consistency Reward.} After obtaining an evaluable object, we need to design a long-term reward to evaluate the overall consistency and prevent the accumulation of errors.
 The reward function requires careful design.
-Specifically, we take into account not only the video clip currently being generated by the action but also the states of previous nodes.
-To this end, we select fully denoised, clear video frames $v_a$ from several frames prior as anchor points and assess the consistency of the video within the current window after one-step denoising.
+Specifically, we take into account the video clip currently being generated by the action and the states of previous nodes.
+To this end, we select fully denoised video frames $v_a$ from several frames prior as anchor points and assess the consistency within the current window after one-step denoising.
 This approach substantially reduces inconsistencies in video generation.
 In our experiments, we employ a DINO~\cite{Caron_2021_ICCV} model and calculate the reward using the following formula:

 where $d_a$ and $d_i$ denote the image features of the anchor frame and the $i$-th frame in the current clip, respectively.
 And $\langle \cdot \rangle$ is the dot product operation for calculating cosine similarity.